Last updated November 8th, 2024

 Spicy Szechuan Soup Ingredients

-This easy wonton soup recipe consists of only three main components:
+This easy dumpling soup recipe consists of only three main components:

 In case you haven’t had Szechuan pepper (also known as Sichuan pepper) before there are a couple common questions you may be asking.
 What do Szechuan peppers taste like and how spicy is a Szechuan pepper?

 Well, first off, Szechuan peppers aren’t actually peppers at all, they are actually dried berries from the Chinese prickly ash bush.
-This means that Szechuan peppers are not actually spicy at all, and they certainly don’t taste like a traditional pepper!
+This means that they aren’t actually spicy.
+And they certainly don’t taste like a traditional pepper!
 Instead, Szechuan peppers have a flavor often described as bitter, floral, and citrusy.
 However, what makes these little berries such an interesting ingredient to cook with, and why some may consider them spicy, is the tingling sensation they leave in your mouth!

-This delicious spicy wonton soup recipe is super easy to put together and requires very little attention while cooking.
+This delicious spicy dumpling soup recipe is super easy to put together and requires very little attention while cooking.
 Here are the quick and simple steps needed to prepare this soup:

-4. Serve over hot dumplings and enjoy!
-For an Asian dumpling soup we believe it’s best to steam the dumplings so the soft shell can soak up the delicious Szechuan flavors.
+- Serve over hot dumplings and enjoy!
+For dumpling soup, we believe it’s best to steam the dumplings so the soft shell can soak up the delicious Szechuan flavors.
 If you want to make this a vegetarian Szechuan soup, just be sure to use veggie dumplings!

-Not only is this an easy wonton soup recipe, it also is easily scalable.
-If you’re wondering how to cook this soup for a crowd, follow our Homemade Pork Dumpling Recipe which makes 50 dumplings, and scale the soup by three times while following the same method.
+Not only is this an easy dumpling soup recipe, it also is easily scalable.
+If you’re looking to cook this soup for a crowd, follow our Homemade Pork Dumpling Recipe which makes 50 dumplings, and scale the soup by three times while following the same method.
 You may have to simmer the soup longer to reduce by a third.
 Instead of steaming the dumplings, dumplings can also be boiled to help with large batches.

 To boil a large batch of dumplings: Bring a large pot of water to a boil, then add the dumplings (don’t overcrowd the pot) and cook for about 4 minutes, until cooked through.